sborms/leaguescheduler/README.md

 A few 100(0)s iterations are typically sufficient to arrive at a good schedule.

-Quite fast.
-Thanks to Ra-Ra-Rust! 🦀
+Quite fast, thanks to Ra-Ra-Rust via this own repo's custom Transportation Problem Solver [fasttps](https://pypi.org/project/fasttps/)! 🦀

 ## Feedback?